Secure Beef Supply Plan

 • Communicate biosecurity standards between state officials to allow for animal movement across state borders during an FMD outbreak

-KS SBS Plan Components
+SBS Plan Components

 Biosecurity